LewisCM14/allotment/docs/docs/server_side.md

 === "User"
     Ability to create a user account with email and password that can have a first name and country code assigned to it.
 This information should be editable by the associated user and thus must be readable also.

+    !!! info
+        This will also require the supporting routes like: login/logout, password reset and email confirmation.

 === "User Allotment"
     Ability for users to create an associated allotment.
 The details required for this allotment include a zip or postal code along with a width and length measurement.
 These fields must be editable by the associated user and thus must also be readable.